Learn to Meditate

 Just like the poses release tension from your body, meditation releases the turbulence from you mind.
 When you meditate, you can experience a sense of deep peacefulness, courage, joy, love and compassion.
 We all have those qualities.
 It’s just that daily mental conflicts and frustrations keep us from tapping into our “Inner Self.”
 Once you experience peace or courage in meditation, you’ll find that those qualities start coming through during your day and into your relationships.
 Life starts getting to be a lot more fun and fulfilling.

 How to Meditate?

 There are many styles of meditation, and we teach most of them in our classes.
 Each of us is different; we have different strengths, weaknesses and goals.
-There isn’t one meditation technique that fits everyone.
-For example, if you are an auditory dominant person, you may get to that peaceful place most quickly use a meditation technique that involves sound.
+There isn't one meditation technique that fits everyone.
+For example, if you are an auditory dominant person, you may get to that peaceful place most quickly by using a meditation technique that involves sound.
 Mantrams are great for auditory people.
 If you are more visual, than a meditation technique that involves visualizations might be better.

 Here are some meditation hints and a technique that gets you ready for other meditation techniques: